 - Open data should NOT be used to replace One Call.

 Privacy and License

-Open data does not mean that a government releases all of its data to the public in fact no personal or private information is released in Open Data.
-Within the Freedom of Information and Protection of Privacy Act (FOIP), we respect an individual’s privacy and are committed to protect personal information.
+Open data does not mean that a government releases all of its data to the public, in fact, no personal or private information is released in Open Data.
+Within the Freedom of Information and Protection of Privacy Act (FOIP), we respect an individual’s privacy and are committed to protecting personal information.

 All information distributed via the Open Data Portal is shared under the Open Government License - Grande Prairie.